MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 •	**Mesh** > **Delete Lines**

 > [!NOTE]
 > If lines are important for your scenario, you can use **Mesh** > **Create Textures From Lines** on co-planar lines to bake a textured polygon to use in mixed-reality apps.
-See the [PiXYZ documentation](https://www.pixyz-software.com/documentations/html/2020.1/studio/api/Algo.lineToTexture.html) for more information.
+See the [Pixyz documentation](https://www.pixyz-software.com/documentations/html/2020.1/studio/api/Algo.lineToTexture.html) for more information.

 ## Remove features